A Guide to Psychedelic Preparation and Integration

 For example, in the Amazonian shamanic traditions, particularly involving Ayahuasca, preparation is as crucial as the ceremony.
 Shamans emphasize the importance of 'dietas,' a term that refers to a diet but encompasses much more.
 It includes abstaining from certain foods and sexual activity and often involves isolation from the community.
 This preparation is believed to cleanse the body, heighten sensitivity to the spiritual realm, and foster a deeper connection with the plant spirit.
 The dieta can last for days or weeks and is integral to the healing potential of the psychedelic experience.
 (Source: Encounters with the Amazon's Sacred Vine by Eduardo Luna.)

-Tracy has provided a list of guidelines to follow 1 to 2 weeks before the session, which you can check out here.
+Tracy has provided a list of guidelines to follow 1 to 2 weeks before the session.

 The day of the session has a protocol of its own.
 For those of you who haven’t experienced psychedelic therapy, here’s a rough overview of what you might expect during the session itself.